 Braking distance is the time it takes for your car to come to a complete stop after you've hit your brakes.
 When you double the speed of your car, your braking distance quadruples.
 As shown below, every time you double your speed, you multiply your braking distance by four.
 This piece of information will be important for determining your total stopping distance.
 Keep reading!

 The equation for figuring out how far your car will go from the moment you see a hazard to the moment you’re completely stopped is:

 The faster you’re driving, the more ground you’ll cover as you react and start braking.
-Makes sense, right?
+That makes sense, right?
 Check out the total stopping distance equations below for vehicles driving at various speeds.

 60 mph: Thinking Distance of 60 feet + Braking Distance of 180 feet = Total Distance of 240 feet

 40 mph: Thinking Distance of 40 feet + Braking Distance of 80 feet = Total Distance of 120 feet

 20 mph: Thinking Distance of 20 feet + Braking Distance of 20 feet = Total Distance of 40 feet